-Chromebook Keyboard Buyer's Guide
+The Best Keyboard Replacements for Chromebook and Chromebox

-Like most any other laptop, your Chromebook works great with an external keyboard.
-It's incredibly easy to use an external display, mouse, and keyboard if you work or play from a desk and Chrome does a great job mirroring to a monitor or having one as an extended display.
-All you need is the right parts!
+Like any other laptop, your Chromebook works great with an external keyboard.
+It's incredibly easy to use an external display, mouse, and keyboard if you work or play from a desk, and Chrome does a great job mirroring to a monitor or having one as an extended display.
+All you need are the right parts!

 Chrome OS supports any USB (wired or wireless) or Bluetooth keyboard.
 There are differences in the default keyboard layout across the function keys and the addition of a dedicated search key (the Windows key on a standard 104-key keyboard will act as a search key) but you won't have any trouble typing out a web search or a term paper.
 We've looked at a lot of keyboards for your Chromebook and Chromebox, and here's what we think are the best ones to use.